Blane245/musicgenerator/docs/CMG User Manual.md

 #### Volume Transitions

-- **Starting Value:** This is the volume (in percent) where the sequence of volumes starts.
+- **Starting Value:** This is the volume where the sequence of volumes starts.
 It must be between 0 and 10 with a step size of 1.
 - **Range lo:** This is the lowest value that can be assigned to a volume.
 It must be between 0 and 10 with a step size of 1.
 - **Range hi:** This is the highest value that can be assigned to a volume.
 It must be between 0 and 10 with a step size of 1.
 - **Range step:** This is number to add or subtract from the current volume to determine the next volume when a state is changed.
 It must be less than or equal to the difference between *range hi* and *range lo* and value from 0 to 10 with a step size of 1.